 Cognitive behavioural therapy

 Applied relaxation focuses on relaxing your muscles in a particular way during situations that usually cause anxiety.
-The technique will need to be taught by a trained therapist, but it involves:
+The technique needs to be taught by a trained therapist, but generally involves:

 - learning how to relax your muscles

 - learning how to relax your muscles quickly and in response to a trigger, such as the word "relax"

 - practising relaxing your muscles in situations that make you anxious

 As with CBT, applied relaxation therapy will usually mean meeting with a therapist for a one-hour session every week for three to four months.